-The following coefficients of friction $\mu{\text{max}}$ shall be used for the design evaluation of the bearing and the structure in which it is incorporated.
+The following coefficients of friction $\mu{max}$ shall be used for the design evaluation of the bearing.
+For the design of the structure in which the bearing is incorporated, the minimum friction value of cases (a) to (c) shall be applied.
 These values shall not be applied in the presence of high dynamic actions which may occur for instance in seismic zones.
 The effects of friction shall not be used to relieve the effects of externally applied horizontal loads.